(Click to learn about volunteer opportunities.)

 - Document the facts and circumstances of the child’s situation in a written court report including recommendations and the child’s wishes.

 - Maintain complete records of contacts, hours, and mileage.

 To be a CASA, you must:

-- Attend 30 hours of pre-service training and 12 hours of on-going training annually
+We provide 30 hours of pre-service training and 12 hours of continuing education training annually.

 Child Saving Institute provides a safe haven and healing for thousands of innocent young victims of family crisis, neglect and abuse.
 We offer the vital services necessary to make at-risk children safe and fractured families whole through programs such as early childhood education, foster care, adoption, an emergency shelter, parenting classes and therapy.